 CHERRY VALLEY COMMUNITY SUPPORTED AGRICULTURE (CSA)

 This program has been the backbone of the farm since we began in 2007.
-We started with 45 families and have grown to over 125 families in 2014.
-This year we will continue to grow what we grow best and perfect our multi-farm CSA that supports the regional foodshed and insures that the highest quality and widest variety of vegetables are offered in the weekly share.
+We started with 45 families and have grown to over 125 families in 2015.
+This year we will continue to grow what we grow best and maintain our multi-farm CSA that supports the regional foodshed and insures that the highest quality and widest variety of vegetables are offered in the weekly share.
 Full shares and half shares are offered between the months of June and October for 22 weeks.
 The Josie Porter Farm has 48 acres, and 5 of those acres are in vegetable production, enclosed by a deer excluder fence.
 We grow over 30 varieties of vegetables using organic and biodynamic practices.
 A weekly share is provided from this bounty, supplemented with some off-farm products grown to our standards by local farmers.
 Shares are picked up either on Tuesdays or Fridays between and .
 Share pick-ups usually begin the first and second week of June.
-CSA membership is full for the 2014 season.
+Our 2015 CSA is now full for the 2015 summer season.

 Benefits to CSA membership include: